eneiand/eneiand.github.io/_posts/2014-10-30-creating-user-experiences.md

   * right aligned for labels -> reduces boxiness
 * A bit more about fonts
   * not too important for business apps, maybe more so for games or commercial sites where you want a certain mood

+#### Managing Cognitive Load
+Reduce the amount of thought required for the user to get things done.
+People can only manage a limited amount of information at a time, we need to keep the information presented them to a minimum, just what they need at that moment
+* Recognition over recall and progressive disclosure
+  * users faster at recognizing the option they need instead of having to memorize option and inputs for each
+  * context menus and shortcut keys are advanced options for fast access
+  * progressive disclosure, control and manage the number of options the user needs to see at once
+    * reveal details in layers
+    * make sub menu items different, but similar to each other
+    * item, hover, then enter record
+* New UI for progressive disclosure, plus highlighting and the mapping principle
+  * New UI stacks enable tooltips, trees etc to contain whatever we want
+  * manipulating colours, highlighting by color, underline, size etc. fade for inactive etc.
+* Mapping continued, pls affordances
+  * mapping knobs on a stove to the burners
+  * corresponding the UI with the real world impact
+  * up button and down button are above and below each other, not next to each other
+  * affordances
+    * signals to the user about the right way to do things
+* Affordances continued, plus constraints
+  * scissors
+  * drag handles on UI
+  * entry points, "Click here to begin"
+  * constraint
+    * When an action is not appropriate, prevent the user from doing it, provide a visual signal that the action is not available
+    * getting the logic here correct is important, very frustrated to get stuck from continuing
+* Feedback, confirmation, and forgiveness
+  * feedback needs to be kept close to the thing it is referring to
+  * an irreversable action requires confirmation, asking too much reduces to value, reserve it
+  * forgiveness -> undo
+  * don't always need confirmation, accept and submit (holding area-> can be reclaimed within 30 seconds)